CNZENapps/Memesoondev/README.md

 - 👋 Hi, I’m @Memesoondev,U can call me N.R
 - 👀 I’m interested in making programs and games that are non profit,AND TESTING REPOS FOR WEB OSES
 - 🌱 I’m currently learning Html,ByteBeat (C++),JAVASCRIPT.
-- 📫 How to reach me :@crxryi ON DISCORD.
+- 📫 How to reach me :@crxryi OR @memesoondev ON DISCORD.
 - ⚡ Fun fact: I love W93,W96,Daedal OS & Aaron OS.

 <!---